USGS-WiM/NSSServices/Docs/RegressionTypes/GetDistinct.md

-Returns a regression type based on the specified identifier.
+Returns a regression type based on a specified identifier..